Stuff We Love

 When did Amazon Prime Day begin?

 It was introduced in 2015 as a one-day sale that rivaled even Black Friday in terms of deals.
 It was also a celebration of the company’s 20th anniversary.
-These are the 15 Amazon hacks every shopper needs to know right now.
+Did you know about these incredible grocery deals on Amazon pantry?

 Shutterstock / Twin Design

 What do I need to do to shop Amazon Prime Day?